 At the start of this season, it seemed like every MLG tournament was just an opening act for a DRG - MarineKing final.
 It was also starting to look like DRG was in a slump, and that MarineKing in particular was destined to dash DRG's hopes at every MLG.

-But at Spring Arena, DRG eked out a victory over MarineKing, and yesterday he demonstrated that he is every bit as formidable as ever.
+, DRG eked out a victory over MarineKing, and yesterday he demonstrated that he is every bit as formidable as ever.
 He didn't just beat MarineKing in their winner's bracket final, he dissected him.
 He had an answer for every single one of MarineKing's favorite tactics, and MarineKing went down 0 - 2.

 But the real shock was to come later, when MarineKing lost 0 - 2 to Alicia.
 Alicia stayed cool in a tense game 1, holding a huge Marine / Medivac army at bay while MarineKing did everything he could to force open one of the ramps in to Alicia's base.
 Meanwhile he transitioned to the Colissi, Archons, and High Templars that would finally overpower MarineKing.
 MarineKing refused to back away from the fight until it was too late, and it cost him his third expansion and ultimately the game.

 Game 2 was even more uncomfortable for MarineKing, as Alicia got inside his head and was always just a few seconds ahead of whatever MarineKing was planning.
 As he desperately tried to rescue his economy, a single Dark Templar stymied every one of MKP's attempts to land a command center on a desperately needed expansion.
 When MarineKing attempted to seize the initiative with an attack, Alicia was already moving his own army into MKP's suddenly undefended expansion.
 At the end MarineKing's homeless army got the Butch and Sundance treatment in Alicia's expansion.